-“officer”, of an issuing agency, includes a person employed or engaged by the issuing agency;
+officer, of an issuing agency, includes a person employed or engaged by the issuing agency;

-“register” means a register kept under the Births, Deaths and Marriages Registration Act 1998;
+register means a register kept under the Births, Deaths and Marriages Registration Act 1998;

-“Registrar” means the Registrar of Births, Deaths and Marriages referred to in section 5 of the Births, Deaths and Marriages Registration Act 1998.
+Registrar means the Registrar of Births, Deaths and Marriages referred to in section 5 of the Births, Deaths and Marriages Registration Act 1998.

 [Section 102 inserted by No. 78 of 2003 s.
 17.]